January 28, 2019 | By Mason Roberts

 Just like when making any big decision, you should ask any questions you may have before refinancing.
 You simply cannot come to an educated conclusion if all of your questions are not answered.
-When refinancing your small business loan, there are some specific questions you should ask, such as:
+When refinancing your small business funding, there are some specific questions you should ask, such as:

 - “Is collateral required?”